logux/docs/3-concepts/1-node.md

 Each node has a user ID — a string like `380`, `server` or `false`.
 Only servers can use `server` user ID. `false` means that user wasn’t authenticated yet.

-In the web, user can open multiple browser tabs with the same website.
 Logux client in each browser tab will have a unique node ID.
 Sometimes we need to send a message to all browser tabs on this machine.
 To do it, we have a client ID — a string like `580:Uf_pPwE4` with a user ID and random string from Nano ID.

 Mobile clients use user ID as client ID since they do not have different tabs.
 Node ID will be like `580:jn1Ws0Iu`.
 User ID and client ID will be both `580`.